alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 But note that this is a much more solipsistic version of the idea.
 It is not a simulation of our whole universe;
 just of the life of a person.
-In fact every person would have to live in separate universes.
+In fact every person would have to live in a separate universe.

 The thing starts to complicate if everyone in the Matrix shares the same simulation, as depicted in the movie.